Plumbiu/twid/README.md

-# twid - Twitter Images Download
+# twid - Twitter Intelligent Download

 > Scraping Twitter by headless mode, no API and limit.